Commodore 64: Power supply

-The C64 used an external power supply, a conventional transformer with multiple tappings (as opposed to switch mode, the type now used on PC power supplies).
-It was encased in an epoxy resin gel, which discouraged tampering but tended to increase the heat level during use.
-The design saved space within the computer's case and allowed international versions to be more easily manufactured.
-The 1541-II and 1581 disk drives, along with various third-party clones, also come with their own external power supply "bricks", as did most peripherals leading to a "spaghetti" of cables and the use of numerous double adapters by users.
+The C64 used an external power supply, a linear transformer with multiple taps differing from switch mode (presently used on PC power supplies).
+It was encased in epoxy resin gel, which discouraged tampering but increased the heat level during use.
+The design saved space in the computer's case, and allowed international versions to be more easily manufactured.
+The 1541-II and 1581 disk drives and third-party clones also have external power-supply "bricks", like most peripherals.

 Commodore power supplies often failed sooner than expected.
-The computer reportedly had a 30% return rate in late 1983, compared to the 5–7% the industry considered acceptable.
-Creative Computing reported four working computers out of seven C64s.
-Malfunctioning power bricks were particularly notorious for damaging the RAM chips.
-Due to their higher density and single supply (+5V), they had less tolerance for an overvoltage condition.
-The usually failing voltage regulator could be replaced by piggy-backing a new regulator onto the board and fitting a heat sink on top.
+The computer reportedly had a 30-percent return rate in late 1983, compared to the 5–7 percent rate considered acceptable by the industry; Creative Computing reported four working C64s, out of seven.
+Malfunctioning power bricks were notorious for damaging the RAM chips.
+Due to their higher density and single supply (+5V), they had less tolerance for over-voltage.
+The usually-failing voltage regulator could be replaced by piggybacking a new regulator on the board and fitting a heat sink on top.

-The original PSU included on early 1982–83 machines had a 5-pin connector that could accidentally be plugged into the video output of the computer.
-To prevent the user from making this damaging mistake, Commodore changed the plug design on 250407 motherboards to a 3-pin connector in 1984.
-Commodore later changed the design yet again, omitting the resin gel in order to reduce costs.
-The follow-on model, the Commodore 128, used a larger, improved power supply that included a fuse.
-The power supply that came with the Commodore REU was similar to that of the Commodore 128's unit, providing an upgrade for customers who purchased that accessory.
+The original PSU on early-1982 and 1983 machines had a 5-pin connector which could accidentally be plugged into the computer's video output.
+Commodore later changed the design, omitting the resin gel to reduce costs.
+The following model, the Commodore 128, used a larger, improved power supply which included a fuse.
+The power supply for the Commodore REU was similar to that of the Commodore 128, providing an upgrade for customers purchasing the accessory.